LemmySmackett/LemmySmackettCom/content/stories/general/shrimp_thought_experiment.md

 mature: true
 extreme: false
 ---
-"Okay, so imagine a magic button."
+Okay, so imagine a magic button."

 "I'm imagining the button."